steemit/devportal-tutorials-js/tutorials/19_get_follower_and_following_list/README.md

 # Get follower and following list

-_By the end of this tutorial you should know how to create a list of followers and users that you are following._
+_Get the followers of a user/author & the authors that user is following._

 This tutorial will take you through the process of calling both the `follower` and `following` functions from the STEEM API.